 Current Progress

-This page details current progress as of 7/8/2025
+This page details current progress as of 2/18/2026

 Thanks to funding from the Legislative-Citizen Commission on Minnesota Resources (LCCMR) in 2024–totaling $426,000–we’ve been making steady and exciting progress towards building the Minnesota Driftless Hiking Trail.

 We know that building a continuous long-distance hiking trail takes time–and we’re in it for the long haul.
-While it will likely be about ten years before the full trail is complete, we’re optimistic we’ll have miles on the ground by the end of this year, with more to come each year after that.
+While it will likely be about ten years before the full trail is complete, we’re optimistic we’ll have miles on the ground by the summer of this year, with more to come each year after that.

 Stay up to date with the most current MDHT news by subscribing to our newsletter.